The Beautiful Lie

 Analysts like Nicole Foss have been warning for many years that neither renewables nor nuclear fission can achieve the energy return on investment (EROI) of early fossil fuels on which these systems were built[13].
 But nor can fossil fuels anymore.
 Climate change or not, super cheap energy is over.

 The alternative to managed degrowth is catastrophic degrowth, not a ‘Green New Deal’.
 That’s not the brainchild of scientists or energy experts, but of fund managers seeking untapped markets and politicians wanting talking points.
-Without epochal, structural, economic reform, it’s just an alternative brand of snake oil to a ‘gas-fired recovery’.
+Without epochal, structural, economic reform, it’s just an alternative brand of snake oil to former PM Morrison's ‘gas-fired recovery’.

 For every ‘winner’ sitting on unearned wealth, there’s now an aspirant servicing crippling debt with a ‘bullshit job’.
 And this combined weight is crushing the productive economy.
 We may debase ourselves to fossil fuel companies, or build a lot of wind and solar farms, but neither will bring back the golden age.